rlgraph/rlgraph/README.md

 print(result)
 ```

-## More detailed examples and docs coming soon.
+## More detailed examples coming soon.

 For more detailed documentation on RLgraph and its API-reference, please visit
 [our readthedocs page here](https://rlgraph.readthedocs.io).